Where to Place Farm, Ranch & Equine Insurance

 What carriers write farms, ranches, equine operations, and agricultural risks?

-Based on 76 agent discussions, the most frequently recommended carriers for farms, ranches, equine operations, and agricultural risks include State Farm, Erie, Progressive, Markel, Travelers.
+Based on 114 agent discussions, the most frequently recommended carriers for farms, ranches, equine operations, and agricultural risks include State Farm, Travelers, Farm Bureau, Progressive, Markel.
 Carrier availability varies by state and specific risk characteristics.
 Surplus lines markets may offer additional options when admitted carriers decline.

 Why is farm, ranch & equine insurance hard to place?